-4.8.3 Stabilisation Fund
+4.8.2 Stabilisation Fund

-LME Clear has to ensure that it continues to meet regulatory requirements in terms of resources required to cover any future defaults.
-A stabilisation fund will be required, during a Default Period, from clearing members so a default fund is in place for a further default.
+LME Clear has to ensure that it continues to meet regulatory requirements in terms of resources to cover any future defaults.
+A stabilisation fund will be required from clearing members so a default fund is in place for a further default.
 Note that these further funds cannot be used for the existing default.

-The value to be received from each clearing member will be up to the maximum Default Fund contribution previously paid by that member immediately before the start of the Default Period.
+The value to be received from each clearing member will be up to the maximum contribution previously paid.